 Best tips for this recipe

-• Use an instant pot safe container (Affiliate link -> Like this one) to put the frozen green peas into.
-That will prevent them from over cooking.
-Also, they cook even when put in a container.
+• The best way is to use an instant pot-safe container (Affiliate link -> Like this one) or a steamer basket to put the frozen green peas into.
+That will make them cook evenly.

-Macro view of green peas in a plate
+Macro view of green peas in a plate.
+How to cook frozen peas

 These frozen green peas remain green when cooked in the instant pot